How To Cook Artichokes

 2. Place prepped artichokes directly in the water or on a steaming rack.

-3. Squeeze lemons over the top of the artichokes and place remaining rinds in the pot.
+3. Squeeze lemons over the top of the artichokes and place the remaining rinds in the pot.

 4. Bring water to a boil, then reduce heat to a simmer and cover with a lid.

-5. Cook for 30-40 minutes or until you can easily remove one of the outer petals with your fingers or tongs (careful, it will be hot).
+5. Cook for 30 to 40 minutes or until you can easily remove one of the outer petals with your fingers or tongs (be careful, it will be hot).

-Instant Pot Artichokes (How to Cook in a Pressure Cooker)
+How to Cook Artichokes in a Pressure Cooker

 To cook artichokes in an Instant Pot, place about 2 cups of water in the Instant Pot then add the lemons.
 Place the artichokes in the Instant Pot cut-sides-down (stem UP).
-Cook on high pressure for 15-20 minutes depending on the size of your artichokes.
-If you remove the artichokes and find they aren’t tender enough, just add them back to the pot and pressure cook for another 3-5 minutes.
+Cook on high pressure for 15 to 20 minutes depending on the size of your artichokes.
+If you remove the artichokes and find they aren’t tender enough, just add them back to the pot and pressure cook for another 3 to 5 minutes.

 Want to take those artichokes to the next level?
 After steaming them, throw them on the grill!
 We have an incredible grilled artichoke recipe with detailed instructions on how to grill them here: Grilled Artichokes.
 Trust me, it’s worth the few extra minutes to get that deep charred flavor.